Chan Chich Archaeological Project

 About the CCAP

 The CCAP is an on-going research effort of Texas Tech University with a permit area covering over 144,000 acres in northwestern Belize.
-The project completed its tenth season of research at the ancient Maya city of Chan Chich and its fourth season of regional survey and excavation on Gallon Jug Ranch and Laguna Seca Ranch, under the auspices of the Belize Estates Archaeological Survey Team (BEAST), in 2018.
+The project completed its twelfth season of research at the ancient Maya city of Chan Chich and its fourth season of regional survey and excavation on Gallon Jug Ranch and Laguna Seca Ranch, under the auspices of the Belize Estates Archaeological Survey Team (BEAST), in 2018.
 See below for links to our available interim reports, articles, and maps.

 In 2016, the CCAP conducted excavations at Chan Chich, investigated the rise of divine kingship during the Terminal Preclassic at the Upper Plaza and the abandonment of the site during the Terminal Classic at Norman's Temple.
 BEAST conducted the second season of excavations at the historic Maya village of Kaxil Uinic and surveyed over 14 square kilometers of cleared pasture with a drone.
 The 2016 season's interim report is now available for download.